 Currently, the Raman Lab is focused on understanding and engineering biological tissues that produce force and generate motion.
 Humans and other biological creatures navigate unpredictable and dynamic environments by combining the compliant actuation of skeletal muscle with neural control and sensory feedback.
 We use biological materials and engineering tools to assemble cells into living neuromuscular tissues.
-These tissues help us understand and manipulate the architecture and function of the biological motor control system in healthy, diseased, and hyper-natural states.
+These tissues help us understand and manipulate the architecture and function of the biological motor control system in healthy and diseased states.

 Work in our lab is broadly divided into three areas:

 1) Neuromuscular cell and gene therapy for restoring mobility to those who have lost it after disease or trauma

 2) Deploying neuromuscular tissues as functional, efficient, and responsive actuators in soft robots

 3) Developing biofabrication tools that enable dynamic 4D assembly of complex multicellular tissues